 To begin: Witty humor.

-In the technical side of the equation, I will be covering how to go from writing things in a very loose manner, to actually describing the object of your desire in a very clear and concise way.
+For the technical side of the equation, I will be covering how to go from writing things in a very loose manner, to actually describing the object of your desire in a very clear and concise way.

 And that should be all of what I’m going to cover, I know it seems like a lot, (or a little) at first, but I promise, it’s not as complicated as it appears to.
-Its usually more so.